danfolkes/Magnet2Torrent/README.md

 A command line tool that converts magnet links in to .torrent files.

+### This project is mostly abandoned.
+I will still merge most pull requests.

 ## Requirements
 * python
 * python-libtorrent (libtorrent-rasterbar version 0.16 or later)